 Every course will have a schedule to follow.
-As the courses are available 24/7 and course schedules have week to week timelines, coursework may be completed at any time within the week.
+As the online courses are available 24/7 and course schedules have week to week timelines, coursework may be completed at any time within the week.

 Please check-in with your college to find out more about the course load.

 Yes.
 For academic questions, your course facilitator should be your first contact.
 Once you register for a course, you will also receive information regarding the key contacts for technical support.

 The IEN Nursing Transformation courses will be available in French this spring.
 The OntarioLearn website will be updated as more information becomes available.